PamPayne/australia/interactive-gambling-bill-2001-revised-explanatory-memorandum.md

 source_url: https://dbnsa.sharepoint.com/sites/ComplianceOfficers93/Regulatory%20Repository/Rest%20of%20World/Australia/1.%20Legislation/Interactive_Gambling_Bill_2001_-_Revised_Explanatory_Memorandum.pdf
 extracted_date: 2026-04-30
 jurisdiction: Australia
-description: Revised explanatory memorandum for the Interactive Gambling Bill 2001 setting out the bill’s outline, regulatory impact statement, abbreviations, and detailed notes on clauses, including offences, complaints mechanisms, industry codes, and advertising prohibitions.
+description: This revised explanatory memorandum outlines the purpose, policy rationale, financial and regulatory impacts, abbreviations, and clause-by-clause notes for the Interactive Gambling Bill 2001, including amendments made by the Senate.
+regulatory_body: Parliament of the Commonwealth of Australia
 ---

 # INTERACTIVE GAMBLING BILL 2001

 ## REVISED EXPLANATORY MEMORANDUM

-(Circulated by authority of the Minister for
-Communications, Information Technology and the Arts,
-Senator the Honourable Richard Alston)
+(Circulated by authority of the Minister for Communications, Information Technology and the Arts, Senator the Honourable Richard Alston)

 THIS MEMORANDUM TAKES ACCOUNT OF AMENDMENTS MADE BY THE SENATE TO THE BILL AS INTRODUCED